The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) has three levels of energy audits.

 What Is an ASHRAE Level 1 Audit?

 An ASHRAE Level 1 audit is the most basic level of audit, often called the “walk-through analysis.”
-This type of audit is designed to give businesses a beginning point to make changes or to complete more in-depth audits.
+This type of audit provides businesses with a starting point to make changes or complete more in-depth audits.

 The auditor takes a high-level view of a commercial building’s energy usage and operations.

 Tasks completed during a Level 1 audit include: